Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-Department of Natural Resources Act - State Parks Drone Restrictions
+Department of Natural Resources — State Park Drone Restrictions

 General

-Illinois Department of Natural Resources prohibits unmanned aircraft from being launched, landed, or operated from IDNR-administered land without written permission from the Site Superintendent.
-Applies to all state parks including Starved Rock, Matthiessen, Giant City, Ferne Clyffe, Cache River, Illinois Beach, Rock Cut, and others.
-Default is prohibition; site-specific permits required.
+The Illinois Department of Natural Resources regulates drones on state-administered land.
+The default rule is that unmanned aircraft cannot be launched, landed, or operated from IDNR-administered property without written permission from the site Superintendent.
+This covers Starved Rock, Matthiessen, Giant City, Ferne Clyffe, Cache River, Illinois Beach, Rock Cut, and other state parks.

 View source